cherenkov-plenoscope/merlict_c89/README.md

 - [OpenScad](http://www.openscad.org/) to create meshes in a parametric way.
 Unfortunately it does not have a concept of vertex-normals.

+- [refractive-index-database](https://refractiveindex.info/) a database of refractive indices of various materials.

 # Acknowledgement

 Finding intersections of triangles and cubes